AnnabelWolf/EasHyClustering/README.md

 ## How to cite

-Please cite ___ when using this code. _Other citations are required for the use of HYSPLIT and PySPLIT!
+Please cite DOI: 10.5281/zenodo.7574382 when using this code. _Other citations are required for the use of HYSPLIT and PySPLIT!
 Please read their requirements._
 Many thanks to NOAA Air Research Laboratory for the HYSPLIT model.

 This is program is free software and runs under MIT Licence.